-*Traversing Glaciers* Run by the Neuchâtel Swiss Alpine Club and located 3311 meters above sea level the Bertol Hut clings to a rocky outcrop in the higher reaches of the Swiss Alps.
+Run by the Neuchâtel Swiss Alpine Club and located 3311 meters above sea level the Bertol Hut clings to a rocky outcrop in the higher reaches of the Swiss Alps.
 It was build in Geneva and reassembled on the mountain between 1896 and 1898.
-In 1976 it was ...
+In 1976 it was rebuilt completely ...

-*Independent accommodation at the top of Europe* Arriving at Jungfraujoch station there is a sign proclaiming this to be the “top of Europe”.
-Operators, Jungfraubahn put the sign there being proud of the fact their railway includes the highest main line station in Europe.
+Arriving at Jungfraujoch station there is a sign proclaiming this to be the “Top of Europe”.
+Operators, Jungfraubahn put the sign there being proud of the fact their railway includes the highest mainline station in Europe.
 Trains pull through a tunnel somehow carved out of the solid rock and arrive ...

-*Climb every mountain* This mountain hut is owned by the Swiss Alpine Club and lies 3240 metre above sea level overlooking a glacier pass.
+This mountain hut is owned by the Swiss Alpine Club and lies 3240 meters above sea level overlooking a glacier pass.
 In order to get there, you have to hike across the glacier itself.
 Approach then, on the north side of the Lotschenlucke.
-The caretaker will see ...
+The caretaker will see you from miles ...

-*Norway’s Highest Tourist Lodge* A joy for the ruddy-cheeked and strong-legged, this unique hotel is actually a cabin 2068m above sea-level and is Norway’s highest tourist lodge with views of the Hurrungane Mountains and ancient glaciers that reflect light from the long-shining summer sun.
-This remote lodge is only accessible ...
+A joy for the ruddy-cheeked and strong-legged, this unique hotel is actually a cabin 2068m above sea-level and is Norway’s highest tourist lodge with views of the Hurrungane Mountains and ancient glaciers that reflect light from the long-shining summer sun.
+This remote lodge is only accessible by foot.
+You will ...